 Section 4.
 The majority (51% or greater) of the members shall constitute a quorum at all regular or special meetings.
 In the absence of a quorum, members present may continue to discuss business, but no decision shall be made on behalf of the committee.

 Section 5.
-The minutes of the meetings shall be reviewed posted on the faculty professional learning development website for review. by the Academic Senate.
+The minutes of the meetings shall be reviewed posted for review on the faculty professional learning committee website. by the Academic Senate.

 Section 6.
 All items for action must be on the agenda.
 The agenda may be revised by a majority vote to accept additional items.

+Section 7.
+All recommendations to the Constitution shall be determined by a majority vote, or consensus as determined by the committee by the third regular meeting.

 ARTICLE VIII: Order of Business, Parliamentary Procedure and Constraints